It’s common for people to interchangeably use the terms stealing, burglary, and robbery.

-Stealing is the unauthorized appropriation of the property of another for the purpose of depriving the owner thereof.
+Stealing is the unauthorized appropriation of the personal property of another for the purpose of permanently depriving the owner thereof.
 Taking something that doesn’t belong to you… with no intention of returning it.

 In fact, most stealing crimes do NOT involve robberies and burglaries.
 Shoplifting, for example, is the most common type of stealing crime, which usually involves neither a robbery nor a burglary.

-If it is determined that the amount stolen was $750 or more, or the item stolen constituted “special property” like a firearm, credit card, or a vehicle, it will be charged as a felony.
+Suppose it is determined that the amount stolen was $750 or more of the item stolen constituted “special property” like a firearm, credit card, or vehicle.
+In that case, it will be charged as a felony.
 (Even without the presence of burglary or robbery)

 The intended crime does NOT have to be stealing.
-We see cases where the intended crime was assault, domestic assault, kidnapping, or murder, but it can be almost any crime.
+We see cases where the intended crime is assault, domestic assault, kidnapping, or murder, but it can be almost any crime.

 Burglary is ALWAYS considered a felony in Missouri, unlike most stealing crimes that are considered a misdemeanor.

-Robbery is stealing from a person, with the added use of force or threatened force.
+Robbery involves taking property from a person with the added use of force or threatened force.
 Examples of force might include:

-The colloquial term for robbery is “mugging” because of the threatened or actual use of force.
+The colloquial term for robbery is “mugging” because of the threatened or actual use of force, for example, an armed robbery.
 Robbery is always treated much more seriously in court.

-In Missouri, Robbery 1st Degree is considered a “dangerous felony,” which means that a person convicted of the offense must serve at least 85% of their sentence before being eligible for parole.
+In Missouri, a robbery in the 1st degree is considered a “dangerous felony,” which means that a person convicted of the offense must serve at least 85% of their sentence before being eligible for parole.

 In addition to the types of charges, there are varying degrees, which could significantly affect a case’s outcome.
-A misdemeanor is punishable by small fines and up to a year in jail, while a felony charge can land you in prison for up to 30 years with limited chance for parole, depending on the circumstances.
+A misdemeanor is punishable by small fines and up to a year in jail.
+At the same time, a felony charge can land you in prison for up to 30 years with a limited chance for parole, depending on the circumstances.